catamphetamine/react-pages/README.md

 export default Item
 ```

-After all routes have been defined, all that's left is to call `render()` function with the `routes` parameter at application start.
+After all routes have been defined, all that's left is to call `render()` function with the `routes` argument at application start.

 #### ./src/index.js